David Weisburd: Awards and honors

 Weisburd was awarded the Stockholm Prize in Criminology, the top honor in the field, in 2010.
 Weisburd has also been the recipient of numerous other awards and honors for his work in criminology and criminal justice.
-Most recently, he was awarded the Israel Prize in Social Work and Criminological Research, considered the state's highest honor.
+Most recently, he was awarded the Rothschild Prize in Social Science from the Yad Hanadiv Foundation, the Sir Robert Peel Award from the Cambridge Institute of Criminology, and the Beck Family Presidential Medal for Faculty Excellence in Research from George Mason University, all in 2022.
+In 2019, he received the Lifetime Achievement Award from the American Society of Criminology's Division of Policing, and in 2018, he received the James Short Senior Scholar Award from the American Society of Criminology's Division of Communities and Place.
+In 2017, he received the Lifetime Achievement Award for Research in Criminology from the Israeli Society of Criminology, and in 2015, he received the Israel Prize in Social Work and Criminological Research, considered the state's highest honor.
 In 2014, Weisburd received the Edwin H. Sutherland Award from the American Society of Criminology(ASC), and in 2017 he received the August Vollmer Award for contributions to crime prevention from the ASC.
 In 2016 he received the ASC's Mentoring Award.
 In 2014 he received the Jerry Lee Lifetime Achievement Award from the Division of Experimental Criminology of the American Society of Criminology, and the Robert Boruch Award for Distinctive Contributions to Research that Informs Public Policy by the Campbell Collaboration.
 In 2011, Weisburd was awarded the Klachky Family Award for Advances on the Frontiers of Science from the Hebrew University of Jerusalem.
 In 2010, Weisburd was awarded the Minister's Prize for Outstanding Scientists, Ministry of Immigrant Absorption in Israel.
 In 2008, he was presented with the Joan McCord Award for Outstanding Contributions to Experimental Criminology by the Academy of Experimental Criminology, where he was also elected as a fellow in 2001.
 In 2005, Weisburd was elected as an honorary fellow of the American Society of Criminology.